SteviLen420/TQE_simulation/TQE_MANUSCRIPT.md

 The persistence of stable physical laws enabling complexity is one of the central open questions in cosmology.
 Standard quantum field theory describes vacuum fluctuations but does not explain how law-governed universes emerge from them.
 Inflationary models address fine-tuning and expansion dynamics, while anthropic reasoning justifies observed conditions retrospectively, yet neither explains why particular configurations are preferentially realized.

-We propose that stability originates from an intrinsic information orientation parameter, which introduces a systematic bias in the collapse of quantum superpositions.
+I propose that stability originates from an intrinsic information orientation parameter, which introduces a systematic bias in the collapse of quantum superpositions.
 Coupled with vacuum energy fluctuations, this parameter generates a probabilistic mechanism for the emergence of physical law.
 Unlike anthropic or purely inflationary accounts, this framework offers a quantitative formulation and identifies potential empirical tests.

 ### **1.1 Extended Introduction**